 I've never played hockey before.
 Is Beginner School for me?

 The large majority of participants in Beginner School have never played any organized hockey previously.
 Perhaps pickup games or on a pond, either growing up or as an adult.
+Players of all ages participate each year.
 Most have a little bit of skating experience, but our instructors will teach you the mechanics of skating in Beginner School.
-If you've never been on ice skates before, that is not a problem, but we do recommend you get some experience skating before you start the Beginner School.
+If you've never been on ice skates before, that is not a problem, but we do recommend you get a little bit of experience skating before you start the Beginner School.
 Most local rinks have designated open ice time where you can become familiar with getting around the ice.

 Can I sign up with friends/co-workers/relatives?